alinush/alinush.github.io/_posts/2025-10-29-groth16-and-aptos-keyless.md

  - Faster EC arithmetic in JavaScript/WASM
     + How optimized is `snarkjs`?
 I suspect very well-optimized.
  - Faster prover implementation via WebGPU $\Rightarrow$ prove $<5$ seconds

+The only way we can succeed is with a moonshot combination of:
+1. Right inner SNARK (e.g., WHIR + Poseidon & blake3b + right arity + right rate + right conjecture)
+2. Super-efficient constraint system for the inner SNARK verification algorithm

 **Outsource 50% of the Groth16 proving to the client:**
 In principle, the server could do any subset of the proving work while the client could do the rest.